anand-avinash/21cm-signal-with-multifrequency-fitting/README.md

 ## References

-1. Li-Ping He.
+1. <a id="ref1"></a> Li-Ping He.
 Foreground removal of 21 cm fluctuation with multifrequency fitting. *Research in Astronomy and Astrophysics 9.6 (2009), p.
 653*.
-2. Max Tegmark et al. Foregrounds and Forecasts for the Cosmic Microwave Background. *The Astrophysical Journal 530.1 (2000), p.
+2. <a id="ref2"></a> Max Tegmark et al. Foregrounds and Forecasts for the Cosmic Microwave Background. *The Astrophysical Journal 530.1 (2000), p.
 133*.
-3. A. Datta, J. D. Bowman, and C. L. Carilli.
+3. <a id="ref3"></a> A. Datta, J. D. Bowman, and C. L. Carilli.
 Bright Source Subtraction Requirements for Redshifted 21 cm Measurements. *The Astrophysical Journal 724 (Nov.
 2010), pp. 526–538*.
-4. Adrian Liu, Aaron R. Parsons, and Cathryn M. Trott.
+4. <a id="ref4"></a> Adrian Liu, Aaron R. Parsons, and Cathryn M. Trott.
 Epoch of reionization window.
 II.
 Statistical methods for foreground wedge reduction. *Phys.
 Rev. D 90 (2 2014), p.
 023019*.